Irregular Plurals with Honey Bee Acres, Li’l Woodzeez, & Calico Critters

 Right now the biggest challenge is having the right toys disinfected and dry for the kids who need to work on specific targets.
 When I’m not able to keep it all straight and have it ready I’ll either ask the kids if they remember about the toys we’ve played with before or hold them up (although, children usually want to play with a toy if they see it and it feels cruel to then tell them they can’t.
 It’s like literally “dangling it in front of them”).

-Here are some more ideas for using Calico Critters & Li’l Woodzeez in speech and language treatment.
+Here are some more ideas for using Honey Bee Acres, Calico Critters, & Li’l Woodzeez in speech and language treatment.

 And here are my favorite play-based activities for addressing irregular plurals.